Judicial independence: United Kingdom

-England and Wales
+History in England and Wales

-History

-During the middle ages, under the Norman monarchy of the Kingdom of England, the king and his Curia Regis held judicial power.
+During the Middle Ages, under the Norman monarchy of the Kingdom of England, the king and his Curia Regis held judicial power.
 Judicial independence began to emerge during the early modern period; more courts were created and a judicial profession grew.
 By the fifteenth century, the king's role in this feature of government became small.
 Nevertheless, kings could still influence courts and dismiss judges.
 The Stuart dynasty used this power frequently in order to overpower the Parliament of England.
 After the Stuarts were removed in the Glorious Revolution of 1688, some advocated guarding against royal manipulation of the judiciary.
 King William III approved the Act of Settlement 1701, which established tenure for judges unless Parliament removed them.

 Contemporary usage

 Under the uncodified British Constitution, there are two important conventions which help to preserve judicial independence.
 The first is that the Parliament of the United Kingdom does not comment on the cases which are before the court.
 The second is the principle of parliamentary privilege: that Members of Parliament are protected from prosecution in certain circumstances by the courts.

 Furthermore, the independence of the judiciary is guaranteed by the Constitutional Reform Act 2005.
 In order to try to promote the independence of the judiciary, the selection process is designed to minimize political interference.
 The process focuses on senior members of the judiciary rather than on politicians.
 Part 2 of the Tribunals, Courts and Enforcement Act 2007 aims to increase diversity among the judiciary.

 The pay of judges is determined by an independent pay review body.
 It makes recommendations to the government after taking evidence from a variety of sources.
 The government accepts these recommendations and will traditionally implement them fully.
-As long as judges hold their positions in "good order," they remain in post until they wish to retire or until they reach the mandatory retirement age of 70.
+As long as judges hold their positions in "good order", they remain in post until they wish to retire or until they reach the mandatory retirement age of 70.

 Until 1 January 2010, the legal profession was self-regulating; with responsibility for implementing and enforcing its own professional standards and disciplining its own members.
 The bodies which performed this function were the Bar Council and the Law Society.
 However, this self-regulation came to an end when approved regulators came under the regulation of the Legal Services Board, composed of non-lawyers, following the passage of the Legal Services Act 2007.
 This saw the establishment of the Solicitors Regulation Authority to regulate solicitors and the Bar Standards Board to regulate barristers.

 United States

 Federal courts

 Article III of the United States Constitution establishes the federal courts as part of the federal government.

-The Constitution provides that federal judges, including judges of the Supreme Court of the United States, are appointed by the President "by and with the advice and consent of the Senate."
+The Constitution provides that federal judges, including judges of the Supreme Court of the United States, are appointed by the President "by and with the advice and consent of the Senate".
 Once appointed, federal judges: